Mar 20, 2020 2:00:00 PM

 So, at this point we call ourselves a global sonic studio.
 And what we say is we solve human and business challenges, which was sound, which is intentionally very broad, but retail is a big part of that.

 Bob: Yeah.
-Well, as a musician and a conductor, you know, I was intrigued when I first heard Lauren at NRF a couple of weeks ago, and you were talking about how, what is it?
-The baby can hear sound at 25 weeks.
+Well, as a musician and a conductor, you know, I was intrigued when I first heard Lauren at NRF a couple of weeks ago, and you were talking about how a baby can hear sound at 25 weeks.

 Lauren: Yeah.
 It's one of our first centers to come through, and it's actually our fastest sense.
 So all of your first impressions come through sound.